LanceNickel/zabbix-plexify/README.md

 Congratulations, you should now have Plexify installed and activated on your Zabbix Frontend, enjoy!

 ## Reporting issues
-Found a problem with this theme, please feel free to open an issue/propose a fix.
+Found a problem with this theme?
+Please feel free to open an issue/propose a fix.
 This is some quick CSS I whipped up in 20 minutes with some limited testing of the full UI.
 Any improvements are greatly appreciated!